-Objectives of Sharia
+Objectives of Shari'ah

-Sharia intends to preserve the welfare of people in this life and in the hereafter.
-The sources of sharia guide people to adopt a set of beliefs and practices that help them ward off evil, injury, misery, sorrow, and distress.
+Shari'ah intends to preserve the welfare of people in this life and in the hereafter.
+The sources of shari'ah guide people to adopt a set of beliefs and practices that help them ward off evil, injury, misery, sorrow, and distress.
 These beliefs and practices are meant to result in benefit, happiness, pleasure, and contentment not only in this world, but also in the next.
-The Quran confirms,
+The Qur'an confirms,

 "When guidance comes to you from Me, whoever follows My guidance will not go astray nor be unhappy, and whoever turns away from My remembrance will have a miserable life."
-(Quran, 20:124)
+(Ta Ha, 20:124)

-The goal of sharia is to protect and promote the inalienable rights of all people regardless of their belief, race, color, or gender.
+The goal of shari'ah is to protect and promote the inalienable rights of all people regardless of their belief, race, color, or gender.
 These protected rights pertain to one's faith, life, posterity, property, and intellect.
-Islam has, in fact, adopted two courses for the preservation of these five indispensables: the first is through cultivating religious consciousness in the human soul and the awakening of human awareness through moral education; and the second is through imposing deterrent punishments on individuals for the good of the society at large.
+Islam has, in fact, adopted two courses for the preservation of these five indispensables (daruriayt): the first is through cultivating religious consciousness in the human soul and the awakening of human awareness through moral education; and the second is through imposing deterrent punishments on individuals for the good of the society at large.
 This is consistent with other major bodies of religious law in the world, including Canon Law and the Torah.